A New York Times Book Review Notable Book Finalist for the Pulitzer Prize for Fiction

 from Hungary.
 Selin may have barely spoken to Ivan but with each email they exchange the act

 of writing seems to take on new and increasingly mysterious meanings.
-At the end of the school
+At the end of the

-teach English in a program run by one of Ivan's friends.
+to teach English in a program run by one of Ivan's friends.
 On the way she spends two weeks

 visiting Paris with Svetlana.
 Selin's summer in Europe does not resonate with anything she has